 This software sorts children automatically by birth order and allows you to view people by country, state, county and city.
 Adding facts to your family tree is as simple as copying and pasting.
 You can add facts like source citations, media items and notes.

-The Sources tab serves as a repository for all of your sources.
+The sources tab serves as a repository for all of your sources.
 The fields in the dialogue windows ask you for information about the sources, and the software formats them into formal citations.
 This is especially convenient if you’re doing professional or academic genealogical research.
-If you provide source data like title, author and publishing info, FTM 2014 can create a full bibliography for you.
+If you provide source data like title, author and publishing info, Family Tree Maker can create a full bibliography for you.

-The Plan tab allows you to create a task list and keep your research strategized.
-You can filter tasks by type, priority or individual.
+You can create a task list and keep your research strategized in this family history software, filtering tasks by type, priority or individual.
 This section also shows statistics about your family, including the number of people listed, surnames, average life span, earliest birthdate, and the number of places, sources and media you have linked to your tree.